 Per User

 Is exactly as it sounds.
-The MSP will provide you a price for each of your current users and detail what services they will be providing your entire organization and each employee.
+The MSP will provide you with a price for each of your current users and detail what services they will be providing your entire organization and each employee.
 This model is easy for budgeting purposes and forecasting because as your business grows, you can easily approximate the added cost for each added full-time employee (FTE).
 Typical pricing ranges from $125 - $200 per month per user.

 Per Device

 This pricing model is similar to the “Per User” model, but it is based on each device or each piece of equipment that you and your business use.
-This can include, desktops, laptops, mobile phones, tablets, printers, home PCs, copiers, desktop printers, etc.
+This can include desktops, laptops, mobile phones, tablets, printers, home PCs, copiers, desktop printers, etc.

 The pricing may begin at a lower rate than Per User but quickly escalate due to the number of devices that you may have throughout your organization.
 Typical pricing ranges from $5 - $100 per month per device.